jpritikin/coach/content/docs/me/meditation/untie.md

 This is not a meditation practice, per se; this is an inner excavation practice.
 You are looking for parts that need attention.
-What the the original instructions bury is actually valuable information.
+What the original instructions bury is actually valuable information.
 The output
 of this process, the list of parts and their concerns, you can bring to your [IFS Practitioner]({{< relref "IFS" >}}).
 Get curious about these parts.
 Ask the usual questions.
 What is your job?
 Do you protect other parts?
-What are you afraid would happen if you didn't do you job?
+What are you afraid would happen if you didn't do your job?
 Etc. These parts refused to be quiet because they need your care and attention.
 As you scrub your inner system clean, bathing each part in calm understanding, your Self will appear with more and more effortlessness and spontaneity.